lookit/lookit-docs/docs/source/experiments.rst

     would be put together with a randomizer]
 10. exp-lookit-exit-survey

-For now, before any fullscreen frames, a frame that extends exp-frame-base-unsafe (like exp-lookit-instructions) needs to be used so that the transition to fullscreen works smoothly.
-A more flexible way to achieve this behavior is in the works!
+Any frame that comes before a fullscreen frame needs to have an actual next button that triggers the move to the next frame - browsers (by design) will not let you automatically trigger fullscreen mode without any user action.
+Non-fullscreen frames will automatically exit fullscreen if needed.

 Randomizer frames
 -----------------